system_architecture.md

 Why This Exists

-Batch edits across 10+ files would trigger gate checks on every single edit — making it impossibly slow.
+Batch edits across 10 files would trigger gate checks on every single edit — making it impossibly slow.
 Maintenance mode lets you do bulk work in one burst, then re-engage all safety checks when you're done.
-The key insight: backups still run even in maintenance mode.
-You skip the verification gates, but your files are always safe to roll back.
+Critical insight: backups still run, the stop hook still blocks, and PostToolUse hooks still fire.
+You skip the verification gates, but your files are always safe to roll back, and the AI cannot silently finish while maintenance mode is active.

 Before any code file (.py, .js, .ts, .cpp, etc.) can be edited, the AI must have entered plan mode and received explicit approval.